-Fire in 2017.
+In 2018, TRGI was hired to provide a comprehensive financial plan and assist with other fee development as well as emergency financial recovery planning based on the Tubbs Fire in 2017.
 Over the last two years TRGI has developed a comprehensive and detailed financial model that will be used by SRW over the next ten years to track expenditures, respond to unexpected financial increases and decreases, and perform future financial planning.
 The financial model developed uses actual historical financial data to assist with planning future budgeting needs.
-Data includes, but is not limited to, expenditures, revenues, debt service, capital improvement plans, catastrophic reserves, development fees, etc. At the end of each fiscal year audit, actual expenditures will replace projected budgeted financials to allow staff to monitor in detail the financial health of the Department.
+Data includes, but is not limited to, expenditures, revenues, debt service, capital improvement plans, catastrophic reserves, development fees, etc. At the end of each fiscal year audit, actual expenditures will replace projected budgeted financials to allow staff to monitor in detail the financial health of SRW.

 Approximately 95% of expenditures are covered by rate revenue.
 The financial model is the primary tool for determining the financial needs of SRW and providing the basis for necessary water and wastewater rate schedules.
-The capability and reliability of such a robust financial tool allows SRW to develop rate schedules for several years providing stability for the Department and clarity for the rate payers.
+The capability and reliability of such a robust financial tool allows SRW to develop rate schedules for several years providing stability for SRW and clarity for the rate payers.

 There are two rate setting objectives that are primary and fundamental to guiding the rate-setting process, (1) water rates must generate sufficient revenue to meet the utility's service and financial obligations, and (2) water rates must be calculated consistent with the requirements of the California Constitution, Article XIIID (Proposition 218) and relevant case law.
-Other objectives include rates being viewed as fair and equitable by the public, rates should be simple, understandable, and easy to administer and rates should strike an appropriate balance between fixed and usage-based charges.
+Other objectives include rates being viewed as fair and equitable by the public, rates should be simple, understandable, and easy to administer, and rates should strike an appropriate balance between fixed and usage-based charges.

-After the revenue needs are determined a cost of service analysis is required to develop the rate schedule.
+After the revenue needs are determined, a cost of service analysis is required to develop the rate schedule.
 This portion of the study analyzes SRW customer water and wastewater use data to determine the appropriate distribution of fixed, capacity and commodity costs between customer classes and the usage versus fixed charges.
 While there are changes based on customer data to the distribution of costs between customer classes, and between fixed and usage charges, the overall fee structure is not changing.

-In July 2021, SRW amended the TRGI contract to have TRGI analyze and update the Water Shortage Charge Structure, which is part of the City's Water Shortage Contingency Plan (Shortage Plan).
+In July 2019, SRW amended the TRGI contract to have TRGI analyze and update the Water Shortage Rate Structure, which is part of the City's Water Shortage Contingency Plan (Shortage Plan).
 The Shortage Plan is required by State law and describes how SRW intends to respond in the case of a water shortage.
-The Shortage Plan provides the City Council, staff, and the public with clear steps for effectively responding to a water shortage.
-The City has had an adopted Shortage Plan in place since 1992 and it has been revised and re-adopted several times since then.
-SRW is currently preparing an updated Shortage Plan which is due for submittal to the Department of Water Resources by July 1, 2021.
+The Shortage Plan provides the City Council, Board of Public Utilities, staff, and the public with clear steps for effectively responding to a water shortage.
+The City has had an adopted Shortage Plan in place since 1992 and it has been revised and readopted several times since then.
+SRW is currently preparing an update to the Shortage Plan which is due for submittal to the State Department of Water Resources by July 1, 2021.

-2021 WATER AND WASTEWATER COST OF SERVICE STUDY, PROPOSED FY21/22 THROUGH FY24/25 RATE SCHEDULE, AND PROPOSED UPDATE TO WATER SHORTAGE CHARGES PAGE 3 OF 8
+WATER AND WASTEWATER COST OF SERVICE STUDY, PROPOSED FY21/22 THROUGH FY24/25 RATE SCHEDULE, AND PROPOSED UPDATE TO WATER SHORTAGE RATE STRUCTURE PAGE 3 OF 9